build-on-aws/content/posts/friday-fun-style-changing-reinvent-guide/index.md

 *Ahoy there, matey!
 Set sail on this swashbucklin' journey through the vast seas of AWS re:Invent, and take heed of these tips from this old sea dog, lest ye find yerself lost at sea or worse, marooned!*

-***1. Customize yer voyage with the mobile app.*** *Avast!
+***1. Customize yer voyage with the mobile app.***<br>
+*Avast!
 If yer trusty compass be the key to the open seas, then the AWS Events mobile app be the very chart ye need to navigate the treacherous waters of re:Invent.
 Plunder sessions, mark yer treasure spots, and keep an eye out for parley updates, all whilst getting the lay o' the land!*

-***2. Strap on yer trusty sea boots.*** *Argh!
+***2. Strap on yer trusty sea boots.***<br>
+*Argh!
 Ye wouldn't set foot on a ship's deck with wobbly legs, now would ya?
 The vast decks of re:Invent be no different.
 Make sure ye have shoes fit for a pirate king, so ye can swagger from bow to stern without a hitch!*

-***3. Reckon the tides when sailin' from one port to the next.*** *Yarr!
+***3. Reckon the tides when sailin' from one port to the next.***<br>
+*Yarr!
 Remember, mate, the re:Invent ship spans across six harbors!
 Whether ye be hoofin' it or hitchin' a ride on a scallywag's shuttle, best know how long ye be sailin' before ye weigh anchor.*

-***4. Don't be missin' any tales of adventure – chart yer course ahead o' time.*** *Don't be caught off guard like Blackbeard at Ocracoke Inlet!
+***4. Don't be missin' any tales of adventure – chart yer course ahead o' time.***<br>
+*Don't be caught off guard like Blackbeard at Ocracoke Inlet!
 Plan yer escapades.
 Seats be as rare as a mermaid's tear, so be there afore the other buccaneers to secure a spot to hear the yarns.*

 ***5. Green to the Cloudy seas or AWS?
-Start with the tales of old.*** *If ye be a greenhorn to the vast Cloudy Ocean or AWS, fret not!
+Start with the tales of old.***<br>
+*If ye be a greenhorn to the vast Cloudy Ocean or AWS, fret not!
 Instead of diving headfirst into the Kraken’s lair, start with the legends of old and familiar tales, then build up to the epics.*

-***6. Dock at the Expo for treasures galore!*** *Hoist the Jolly Roger and head to the Expo at The Venetian!
+***6. Dock at the Expo for treasures galore!***<br>
+*Hoist the Jolly Roger and head to the Expo at The Venetian!
 Dive into the AWS Lagoon, plunder knowledge from the wise sea witches and wizards, then seek out the mystical artifacts at the AWS Marketplace.
 And don't forget to swap tales with fellow sea dogs at the AWS Partner Network Booth.*

-***7. Party like a pirate at re:Play!*** *If ye still have some rum left in yer belly after sailin' the high seas of knowledge, join the grand shindig that be re:Play.
+***7. Party like a pirate at re:Play!***<br>
+*If ye still have some rum left in yer belly after sailin' the high seas of knowledge, join the grand shindig that be re:Play.
 Dance a jig to the fiddlers, or if ye fancy a challenge, try yer hand at a game of cannonball dodge or archery on the poop deck.*

-***8. But mark me words, have a rollickin' good time!*** *Whether ye be spinning yarns with an old shipmate or challengin' a new rival to a duel, re:Invent be a chance like no other!
+***8. But mark me words, have a rollickin' good time!***<br>
+*Whether ye be spinning yarns with an old shipmate or challengin' a new rival to a duel, re:Invent be a chance like no other!
 So hoist yer flag, raise a toast, and make the most of yer time at this grand fleet gathering.*

 Apologies to all the spell checkers out there, this one will trigger a bunch!